 And here is one last thing you can take to the bank…

-If you are comfortable and having fun when you are giving a speech, your audience will be comfortable and having fun too.
+If you are comfortable and having fun when you are giving a speech, your audience will also be comfortable and having fun too.

 Victory always loves proper preparation.